 One of Shared Insight's core goals is to provide widespread access to tools and resources that increase the capacity among organizations to systematically listen to and respond to their clients.
-Through our signature feedback initiative, Listen4Good, we have partnered with co-funders to make grants to organizations implementing high-quality feedback loops using our uniquely designed five-step process.
-We also invite funders to sponsor grantees in two new Listen4Good programs, Listen4Good Online+ and Listen4Good Premium, and encourage them to provide additional capacity-building funds, as needed.
+Through our signature feedback initiative, Listen4Good (L4G), funders can support grantee efforts -and explore how listening can inform their own grantmaking work.
+More than XXX funders are partnering with and sponsoring grantees' participation in L4G's programs, and many are providing additional capacity-building funds, as needed.
+We invite funders to learn more about joining L4G's community of philanthropy and social sector actors committed to advancing feedback.
 Here's another way to offer capacity-building support: